simonustc/MCPA-for-2D-Medical-Image-Segmentation/README.md

         └── train.txt
 ```

-* For the ACDC datasets,
+* For the datasets of retinal fundus segmentation,

-For ImageNet-LT and iNaturalist2018, please prepare data in the data directory:
+For ImageNet-LT and iNaturalist2018,  Please Sign up in the [official DRIVE website and download the dataset](https://drive.grand-challenge.org/),[official CHASE_DB1 website and download the dataset](https://blogs.kingston.ac.uk/retinal/chasedb1/), [official HRF website and download the dataset](https://drive.grand-challenge.org/)

 ```
 datasets
 ├── data_txt